DavidQuong/vrc-ladder/README.md

 -----------
 ### Backend

+#### Build Configurations:

+In order to support different runtime configurations for development/testing and production use, there are different gradle build configurations.

+To switch between build configurations, see Build/Run Instructions

+1) debug: for developing/testing things locally using a local in-memory database

+2) production-debug: a persistent database for development purposes when developers want to experiment with large, persistent amounts of data, or experiment with making a change in a similar environment to production without risking breaking anything in production

+3) production: a persistent database that the client (vrc) will use to store their actual ladder rankings.

-#### Instructions:
+#### Build/Run Instructions:
 1) Start a terminal session in the backend directory (\<project-dir\>/backend)

-2) Run `gradle clean run -Pconfiguration=debug`, or replace `gradle` with `gradlew` if gradle is not installed on your machine
+2) Run `gradle clean run -Pconfiguration=<build_configuration>`, or replace `gradle` with `gradlew` if gradle is not installed on your machine

-3) To run the application using the production database build, you'll have to use `gradle clean run -Pconfiguration=production`

-4) Note: if you're running the production build from your local machine, you must contact the team to add your IP Address to the list of authorized database IPs
+4) Note: if you're running either of the production builds from your local machine, you must contact the team to add your IP Address to the list of authorized database IPs

 #### Amazon Web Services Deployment:
 1) Start a terminal session in the backend directory (\<project-dir\>/backend)

-2) Run `gradle war -Pconfiguration=debug`, or replace `gradle` with `gradlew` if gradle is not installed on your machine
+2) Run `gradle war -Pconfiguration=<build_configuration>`, or replace `gradle` with `gradlew` if gradle is not installed on your machine

 3) Locate the generated WAR archive in the /build/libs directory